Overcoming Compliance Silos

 "Major accidents with high consequences rarely occur due to a safety breakdown of a single activity but instead occur because of an alignment of weaknesses across multiple activities.
 While safety efforts may be applied individually to each activity more effective safety performance is achieved when viewing the linked activities as processes"

-This holds true not only for safety but for compliance programs in general.The lesson to be learned is that it is necessary to look at the entire system to effectively manage risk.
+This holds true not only for safety but for all compliance programs.
+It is necessary to look across all programs to effectively manage risk.
 This is difficult to do when implementing processes in isolation within functional silos and when there is no clear accountability for the entire system.

 Overcoming Compliance Silos

-This brings us back to the question of what can companies do to benefit from the new compliance strategies when they are predominately organized in hierarchies.
+This brings us to the question of what can companies do to benefit from the new holistic compliance strategies when they are predominately organized in hierarchies.

 A common approach used to support cross-functional processes is the matrix structure.
 This is used for projectized work which while different than management systems can offer some insights into similar issues and approaches.

-With regards to projects, asset based organizations tend to have a "weak" matrix organization as defined in the PMBOK®.
-Functional managers have stronger authority relative to project managers which makes sense given that the ultimate accountability for such things as quality, safety and risk lies with those that own the assets.
+With respect to projects, asset-based organizations tend to have a "weak" matrix organization as defined in the PMBOK®.
+Functional managers have stronger authority relative to project managers which makes sense given that ultimate accountability for such things as quality, safety and risk lies with those that own the assets.

-Introducing a program role to oversee a compliance system would help in the same way that programs help co-ordinate related projects.
-However, to fully benefit from doing this it is important to give that role greater accountability than that typically found in "weak" matrix organizations.
-The program role has to be given accountability at the same level as functional managers to ensure program outcomes.
-This would create the need for a "strong" matrix organization at least with regards to compliance programs.
+Introducing a program role to oversee multiple compliance systems would help in the same way that programs help co-ordinate related projects.
+However, to fully benefit from this approach it's important to give that role greater accountability than that typically found in "weak" matrix organizations.
+The program role must have accountability at the same level as functional directors to ensure program outcomes.
+This creates a "strong" matrix organization at least with regards to compliance programs.

 A program role would be accountable for: